Refinements to Mumford's theta and adelic theta groups: Adelic theta groups and line bundles

 \subsection{Construction and first properties of adelic theta groups}

 Let $X$ be an abelian variety and let $L$ be the total space of a line bundle on $X$.
-We indicate how the \emph{adelic theta group of $L$}, which we denote by $\widehat{\G}(L)$, is constructed and discuss some first properties.
+We indicate how the \emph{adelic theta group of $L$}, which we denote by $\widehat{\G}(L)$, is constructed and discuss some of its first properties.
+The construction we give here is similar to what is done in \cite[\S 7]{MumII}, which applies to the case of polarized 2-towers of abelian varieties, and \cite[Chapter 4]{theta3} which gives an approach for handling the case of the $n$-tower over $X$ obtained by considering the isogenies $n_X : X \rightarrow X$, for all natural numbers $n$.